-We all are looking for good friends who can last us a lifetime and can be our partners in crime in whatever we do.
+We are all looking for good friends who can last us a lifetime and be our partners in crime in whatever we do.

-Sometimes, we are fortunate enough to find them and other times the search is still on.
-We all need a friend we can share our deepest secrets, thoughts, and desires with and who won’t judge or undermine us at all.
-This friend is your go-to person when times are rough or when things are really exciting or simply when you need crucial advice on a subject close to your heart.
+Sometimes, we are fortunate enough to find them, and other times the search is still on.
+We all need a friend who can share our deepest secrets, thoughts, and desires and won’t judge or undermine us.
+This friend is your go-to person when times are rough or when things are exciting, or when you need crucial advice on a subject close to your heart.

-Come to think of it, can you actually zero-in on a person who can be all of the above and the one you can trust completely?
+Can you zero in on a person who can be all of the above and the one you can trust completely?

 1. Spend quality time together